Year-End Fundraising

 Key Digital Performance Metrics for Year-End

-Key Year End Performance Metrics from NextAfter organizations
+Year-End Performance Metrics from NextAfter Clients

-Website Traffic: This measures how many people are actually showing up on your website.
+This measures how many people are actually showing up on your website.

 Multiply these three metrics together and you get your online revenue.
 You can apply this same model to your other channels as well—just swap out “Website Traffic” for things like “Direct Mail File Size” or “Event Attendees.”

-2. 14% of online revenue comes from December 31st.
+2. 14% of online year-end revenue came in on December 31st.

-Here is a great deal of enthusiasm around Giving Tuesday.
-Social media campaigns, email outreach, and news coverage drive significant daily online engagement.
+There is a great deal of enthusiasm around Giving Tuesday.
+Social media campaigns, email outreach, and news coverage drive significant online engagement.
+But it’s important to keep in mind that there is much more revenue at stake during the last week of the year.

 Although Giving Tuesday and December 31st experience similar traffic levels, visitors are 60% more likely to donate on December 31st.